VivianHenry/ADT/README.md

   <li>Fixed array: An ADT that is an array, but cannot grow or shrink
 </ul>

-In order to solve the LSP violation that occured with the original Array class, the class was divided into a Base_Array with all the basic functionality intended for a fixed array, and an Array class that handles operations for a dynamic array.
+In order to solve an LSP violation that occured with the original Array class, the class was divided into a Base_Array with all the basic functionality intended for a fixed array, and an Array class that handles operations for a dynamic array.
 The updated class design as as shown below.

 ![Screen Shot 2022-10-06 at 5 05 05 PM](https://media.github.iu.edu/user/19117/files/f3651df7-7cdc-41b9-8991-2dc7e8bcbe5f)